US-backed report says Russia has held at least 6 000 Ukrainian children for 're-education' | News24

-- The camps are operated by Russia since its February 2022 invasion of Ukraine.

-- One of the researchers said the primary purpose of the camp facilities appears to be political reeducation.
+- The youngest child identified in the programme was four months old.

-Russia has held at least 6 000 Ukrainian children - likely many more - in sites in Russian-held Crimea and Russia whose primary purpose appears to be political re-education, according to a US-backed report published on Tuesday.
+Russia has held at least 6 000 Ukrainian children - likely many more - in sites in Russian-held Crimea and Russia for the primary purpose of political re-education, according to a US-backed report published on Tuesday.

 The report said Yale University researchers had identified at least 43 camps and other facilities where Ukrainian children have been held that were part of a "large-scale systematic network" operated by Moscow since its February 2022 invasion of Ukraine.